lasik marketing landing pages

 If you send people who click on that ad to your homepage, the data says that they’re not nearly as likely to take your offer.
 If, for example, you focus your ad on providing great financing options, and people click on that ad only to end up on your homepage, not seeing anything that stands out about financing, they’re likely to leave quickly.

-On the other hand, a highly focused landing page that matches the messaging of your ad is much more likely to keep them engaged and to become clients of yours.
+On the other hand, a highly focused landing page that matches the messaging of your ad is much more likely to keep them engaged and to become patients of yours.

-At Patient Pipeline, we’re equipped to help LASIK practices with all of their marketing efforts, including landing page design and development.
+At Patient Pipeline, we’re equipped to help LASIK and refractive surgery practices with all of their marketing efforts, including landing page design and development.
 It might seem a bit ambitious, creating sophisticated pipelines and separate pages for singular ads – but it’s what we do, and it’s what works.

 Staying ahead of your competitors is no longer as simple as relying on referrals and running a few Yellow Pages ads, or even just building a website and letting it sit.
-People are turning to the internet for everything, including finding a LASIK doctor, but their patience is limited.
-Hence why it’s of the utmost importance for your LASIK practice to stay ahead of the curve.
+People are turning to the internet for everything, including finding a refractive surgery or LASIK doctor, but their patience is limited.
+Hence why it’s of the utmost importance for your LASIK or refractive surgery practice to stay ahead of the curve.